taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 > Platform engineering is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organizations in the cloud-native era.
 Platform engineers provide an integrated product most often referred to as an “Internal Developer Platform” covering the operational necessities of the entire lifecycle of an application.

 - [Platform Engineering](https://platformengineering.org/)
+- Platform Engineering 1st Edition, Kindle Edition (2024) by Camille Fournier, Ian Nowland
+- Platform Engineering for Architects: Crafting modern platforms as a product (2024) by Max Körbächer , Andreas Grabner
+- Mastering Enterprise Platform Engineering: A practical guide to platform engineering and generative AI for high-performance software delivery (2025) by Mark Peters , Gautham Pallapa
+- Platform Engineering on Kubernetes (2023) by Mauricio Salatino
+- The Platform Engineering Playbook: A practical guide to implementing and scaling DevOps with cloud native internal developer platforms (2025) by George Hantzaras
+- Effective Platform Engineering (2025) by Ajay Chankramath, Sean Alvarez

 <br>